bluesky/tiled/docs/source/explanations/security.md

 The ``DictionaryAuthenticator`` authenticates using usernames and passwords specified directly in the configuration.
-The passwords may be extracted from environment varibles, as shown.
+The passwords may be extracted from environment variables, as shown.
 This is not a robust user management system and should only for used for development and demos.

 ```yaml